danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
+- [WeMakeDevs/roadmaps](https://github.com/WeMakeDevs/roadmaps) - This repository contains the list of communities and job portals you can join and apply to.
+- [Kaustubh-Natuskar/moreThanFAANGM](https://github.com/Kaustubh-Natuskar/moreThanFAANGM) - This repository contains opportunities for you to apply to more than 400 product base companies(NOT JUST FAANGM) & good start-ups.
+- [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
+- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
+- [SimplifyJobs/New-Grad-Positions](https://github.com/SimplifyJobs/New-Grad-Positions) - A collection of New Grad full time roles in SWE, Quant, and PM.
 - [ZoranPandovski/awesome-testing-tools](https://github.com/ZoranPandovski/awesome-testing-tools) - 🚀 A curated list of awesome testing tools 🚀
 - [andredesousa/devops-best-practices](https://github.com/andredesousa/devops-best-practices) - This is a guideline of best practices about DevOps.
 - [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects